gapdays/gapdays2024-summer/location.md

 ## Virtual locations

-In addition, we may use:
+In addition, we might use:
 - The [GAP Slack rooms](https://gap-system.slack.com) for discussions -- requires
   an invitation to join; we will send those to all registered participants.
 - [HackMD](https://hackmd.io) for collaborative writing / editing